emmanueljmillan/emmanueljmillan/src/content/work/terumo.md

 dateEnd: "12/01/2022"
 ---

 Terumo Aortic is a medical device manufacturer involved in the production of <span class="font-semibold dark:font-bold dark:text-white">stent-grafts</span> for the treatment of <span class="font-semibold dark:font-bold dark:text-white">aortic aneurysms</span> to prevent reinjury.
-Their stent-grafts are designed for insertion and deployment from the <span class="font-semibold dark:font-bold dark:text-white">abdominal aorta</span> to the <span class="font-semibold dark:font-bold dark:text-white">descending aorta</span>.
+Their stent-grafts are designed for insertion and deployment from the <span class="font-semibold dark:font-bold dark:text-white">abdominal aorta</span> to the <span class="font-semibold dark:font-bold dark:text-white">ascending aorta</span>.

 - Evaluated stent-graft deployment forces into 3D aorta vasculature model using force transducers.
 - Worked in engineering team for the development of new products, as well as investigating non-compliant devices.